 - 1. Lay the tire on the ground with the valve stem facing up. - 2.
 Slide the wheel under the vehicle and install the retainer through the wheel center. - 3.
 Turn the jack handle clockwise until the tire is raised to its original position underneath the vehicle.
-The jack handle ratchets when the tire is raised to the stowed position.
-It will not allow you to overtighten.
+The effort to turn the jack handle increases significantly and the spare tire carrier ratchets when the tire is raised to the stowed position.
+The spare tire carrier has a built-in ratchet feature that will not allow you to overtighten.